holidayextras/holidayextras.github.com/_posts/2015-07-14-qconn-new-york-part-1.md

 ### Netflix’s Viewing Data Microservices: How We Know Where You Are in House of Cards
 #### Matt Zimmer

+Kev: Great talk and speaker, really interesting guy.
+I definitley feel this is something we should be thinking about a lot more in our business, even if we don't implement it fully or in a stripped down/different way, we should be thinking about the systems we control in a different way.
+Systems shouldn't represent/dictate implementation, microservices shouldn't work like that.

 Existing architecture - stateful tier hosting their monolith viewing service.
 Quote, "This is great", it all works fine.